 - Avoid heavy meals, alcohol or stimulants such as caffeine close to bedtime.

 If you're still tired after sleeping a full night, consider whether something is affecting the quality of your sleep, like that you're overexercising, drinking too much alcohol or caffeine or feeling stressed (more on that below).

-When someone has stress or anxiety, the brain (and sometimes the body) is so busy trying to combat the uncomfortable feelings that it can be hard to concentrate on anything else, Perlus says.
+When someone has stress, anxiety or even depression, the brain (and sometimes the body) is so busy trying to combat the uncomfortable feelings that it can be hard to concentrate on anything else, Perlus says.